Free Museums in Los Angeles You Should Visit

 Note: You may not find all the La Jolla secret swings when you visit—they’ve been removed due to vandalism in the past.

 Black’s Beach is another San Diego hidden gem you won't want to miss.
 Sitting along a beautiful part of the rocky La Jolla coast, this San Diego secret is notoriously hard to reach.
-But after tackling the steep climb, you’ll find yourself at one of the best surf spots in San Diego.
+However, after tackling the steep climb, you’ll find yourself at one of the best surf spots in San Diego.
 The showstopper at Black’s Beach is the Mushroom House, a historical landmark built in the 1960s.

 Before you go, keep in mind that a section of Black’s Beach is legally clothing optional.
 So, if you see folks sunbathing in their birthday suits, don’t let it catch you by surprise.